pl-mich/Canvas-Syncer/README.md

 # Canvas-Syncer

-A script that let you sync your local files with canvas.
+A script that lets you sync your local files with those under the "Files" tab of your course sites on [Canvas](https://umich.instructure.com).

 This forked version contains bug fixes, modifications to user input and output, as well as a logging function to facilitate futher debugging.